dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 - Tracking the calories and other nutrients in your food, especially things cooked frequently.
 - Storing a list of recipes, and determining the cost and nutritional values of a recipe.
 This includes recipes which are used in other recipes (recursively) e.g. a dough recipe and a filling recipe can both be components in a pie recipe.
 - Comparing the cost and nutritional values of different ingredients or recipes (e.g. "What food has the most protein-per-dollar?", "Which of these recipes has the least calories but is still high in fibre?").
-- Long term dietary planning - working out which products or recipes you want to include regularly in your diet, based on cost and other factors.
+- Long term dietary planning - working out which ingredients or recipes you want to include regularly in your diet, based on cost and other factors.

 PANTS is *not* ideal for:

 - Tracking takeaway/restaraunt meals or prepackaged snack foods (rather than stuff you prepare yourself from basic ingredients)
 - Determing the best place to buy a shopping list of items (cost is not designed to be updated regularly or automatically, it is there for long-term planning).
-- Comparing the cost of products across different regions.
+- Comparing the cost of ingredients across different regions.

 Overview and Features
 =====================